Skip to main content

 • Theme-level fixes improve your score by 10 to 20 points.
 To hit 90 to 100/100, you need to leave Shopify's theme system.

-If you've already paid a developer to “fix” your speed, switched themes, installed a speed optimization app, or upgraded to Shopify Plus hoping it would solve this, and you're still sitting at 40 to 55/100.
-You're not alone.
-That money wasn't wasted on bad work.
+If you have already paid a developer to “fix” your speed, switched themes, installed a speed optimization app, or upgraded to Shopify Plus hoping it would solve this, and you are still sitting at 40 to 55 on mobile, you are not alone.
+That money was not wasted on bad work.
 It was spent solving the wrong problem.

 Here are the four actual culprits.
 The theme is not one of them.